Natalia Vodianova: Modelling

-At the age of 15, Vodianova enrolled in a modelling agency.
-By the age of 17, she had moved to Paris, and signed with Viva Models.
+At the age of 16, Vodianova enrolled in a modeling school.
+A few months later she attended a casting held by an international scout and was accepted to a modeling agency.
+By the age of 17, she had moved to Paris and signed with Viva Models.
 Vodianova has achieved success as a runway, editorial, and advertising campaign model.
-She has walked in more than 200 runway shows for American and European-based designers' ready-to-wear and haute couture collections, and has completed advertising campaigns for various fashion houses.
+She has appeared in more than 200 runway shows for American and European-based designers' ready-to-wear and haute couture collections and has been featured in advertising campaigns for various fashion houses.

-She has worked with fashion photographers such as Mario Testino, Annie Leibovitz.

-Vodianova has also appeared on the covers of major international magazines including Vanity Fair; Vogue, and Interview.
+She has worked with top fashion photographers such as Mario Testino, Annie Leibovitz., and also appeared on the covers of major international magazines including Vanity Fair; Vogue, and Interview.

 Photographed by Steven Meisel, Vodianova made her first appearance on the cover of American Vogue in the September 2004 edition alongside Gisele Bündchen and Daria Werbowy as one of the "Models of the Moment".
 She then appeared as the solo cover subject of the July 2007 edition of the magazine.
-During this time period, other covers of American Vogue have all featured non-model celebrities with only three other exceptions—Linda Evangelista, Liya Kebede, and Bündchen.
+During this period, other covers of American Vogue all featured non-model celebrities with only three other exceptions—Linda Evangelista, Liya Kebede, and Bündchen.
 In May 2009, Vodianova was again featured on the cover of American Vogue as one of the "Model Faces of the Moment".
-As of 2014, Vodianova has appeared on the cover of British Vogue ten times; the first was the September 2003 issue.
+By 2014, Vodianova had appeared on the cover of British Vogue ten times; the first being the September 2003 issue.